dakujem/oliva/readme.md

 }
 ```

-It is possible to alter the key sequence using a key callable.
+When using any of the traversal _iterators_, it is possible to alter the key sequence using a key callable.
 This example generates a delimited materialized path:
 ```php
 use Dakujem\Oliva\Iterator\PreOrderTraversal;